mrizkimaulidan/fabula/README.md

 # fabula

 Yet another of instagram stories downloader.
 Downloading instagram stories without account.
-Not working if the instagram target are private.
+Not working if the instagram target is private.

 Thanks to https://storiesig.info/en/ for providing the website and the API.

-*Note: There is a rate limiter from Instagram website.*
+*Note: **You need Go installed on your machine!***

 Clone:

 ```bash
 $ git clone https://github.com/mrizkimaulidan/fabula.git
 ```

-*Note: There is a `Makefile` if you need to create the binary file by each operating system.*

-*Note: Sometimes kinda buggy, just re-run until work.*

 Build:
 ```bash